coltongrainger/fy20bvsd/README.md

 #### setup a scientific computing environment

 - Install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) for your operating system.
-- Open [this tutorial](https://github.com/coltongrainger/fy20bvsd/blob/master/2019-11-06-kuleshov-python-numpy-tutorial.ipynb) by running `jupyter-notebook` in a [terminal](https://tutorial.djangogirls.org/en/intro_to_command_line/) in the directory that is your fork of this git repository on your operating system.
+- Open the `kuleshov` tutorial by running `jupyter-notebook` in a [terminal](https://tutorial.djangogirls.org/en/intro_to_command_line/) in the directory that is your fork of this git repository on your operating system.
 There's a Graphic User Interface for the Jupyter Notebook in  your browser from which you can start the tutorial.
 - Work through a few sections of that tutorial (at least until you get to the definition of arrays).
 - Please come up with a list of 5 to 10 questions about numpy and python for our next videochat.